As the year draws to a close, it’s time for writers to do some self-examination.

 Name the book that made you grimace, howl, and shake your head.
 For me it was a Billy Collins collection of poetry.
 I was astonished at how bad it was, like someone trying to imitate all the worst poetic cliches.
 But I’m still grateful for the experience of learning and articulating exactly what I love and hate about the art of language.

-11. When did you have the most fun as a writer in 2018?
+11. When did you have the most fun as a writer this year?

 If you thought of sitting alone at your desk, wonderful!
 Or if you thought of a conference or receiving an acceptance letter, that’s great too.